chrishayuk/chuk-llm/README.md

 - Anthropic known models
 - Google Gemini models API
 - Ollama `/api/tags` (local models)
-- Groq, Mistral, DeepSeek, and more
+- Groq, Mistral, DeepSeek, Moonshot AI, and more

 Provider APIs are cached on disk and refreshed periodically (or via `chuk-llm discover`), so new models appear without needing a chuk-llm release.